rrodolfos/jenkins-single-vagrant-ansible/README.md

 > This implementation is intended for testing / PoC / playing purposes only, this solution is not scalable or secure enough for live / production environments.
 Use it at your own risk.
 Have fun!.

 # Requirements
-The below requirements are needed deploy and provision each cluster.
+The below requirements are needed to deploy and provision Jenkins VM.

   - [VirtualBox](https://www.virtualbox.org/)
   - [Vagrant](https://www.vagrantup.com/)
   - [Ansible](https://www.ansible.com/)

-# what did I use for this
+# what did I use for this?
   - MacBook Pro 2015 CPU Core i5 8GB RAM
   - OS GNU Linux/Debian 12 Bookworm 64bits
   - VirtualBox 6.1.16